siri404-gh/blog-posts/blog/save-money-when-elon-musk-tweets.md

 Here is the link to the applet. https://ifttt.com/applets/eYDHXqz7-save-money-every-time-elonmusk-tweets

-Note: Your capital is at risk if you forget that the money is in a pot and I will not be taking any liability of that.
+Note: Your capital is at risk if you forget that the money is in a pot and I will not be liable of that.